 Your home is probably your most valuable possession.
-But, if you agree to a loan that's based on the equity you in your home, you may be putting your most important asset at risk.
+But, if you agree to a loan that's based on the equity you have in your home, you may be putting your most important asset at risk.

 Watch out for abusive lending practices like these that could cause you to lose your home: